Saint Peter's University, formerly Saint

 In August 2011, Saint Aedan's Catholic Church at 800 Bergen Avenue was added to Saint Peter's expanding campus as the church prepared to celebrate its centennial in 2012.
-It will be known as Saint Aedan's: The Saint Peter's University Church and continue to serve its parish community.
+It is now known as Saint Aedan's: The Saint Peter's University Church and continues to serve its parish community.
 In 2013, the university opened the Mac Mahon Student Center from Montgomery Street to Glenwood Avenue.
 It features The Duncan Family Sky Room, an event facility on the sixth floor, offering uninterrupted views of Jersey City and Manhattan.

 After 140 years, Saint Peter's announced that its application for university designation was approved by the New Jersey Commission on Higher Education in March 2012.
 Although its original charter from 1872 grants Saint Peter's all of the "powers, functions and prerogatives of a university," this recent approval marks the college's formal transition to a university.
 Saint Peter's will continue to add to the growing number of post-graduate opportunities, including doctoral, post-graduate certification, online and five-year programs, and will also continue to enhance existing partnerships with other educational institutions.

 Annual Catalogue, Saint Peter's College, 1918-1919.